MiniFate/MiniFate/_chapters/00-outline.md

 > A year ago, Tor Byorn Yorgensen had it all: a fast ship, a loyal crew, and a fearsome reputation.
 > He once stole the emperor's summer fashion shipment from a privateer without spilling a single drop of blood.
 > But he lost everything in a night of drunken gambling.
-> Now, disgraced, he serves as second mate on the ramshackle _Angry Pig_.
+> Now, disgraced, he serves as second mate on the ramshackle {BoatName}.
 > He still keeps his axe close, ready to defend his new crew.
 >
 > {:.key-def}